 Think of an E-Collar like a walkie-talkie for your dog!

 Now that we understand the basic concept behind how E-Collars feel to the dog are meant to be used, we can look at training tools and methods that are actually aversive:

 - Shock Collars.
 Shock collars deliver a sharp static correction that is painful and has been scientifically proven to increase stress, fear and anxiety.
 We do NOT recommend shock collars, especially cheap ones from Amazon or pet stores.
-Shock collar training is a completely different practice than E-Collar training.
+Shock collar training is a completely different practice and product than E-Collars and E-Collar training.

 - No-Pull Harnesses.
 These harnesses rely on obstructing the way that the dogs front limbs and shoulders move.
 They put constant pressure on the chest and impede natural movement, especially if the dog pulls.
 They are often seen as a ‘positive’ tool, despite this.
 We do not support the use of no-pull harnesses, nor the notion that they are ‘gentle’ and ‘positive’.

 - Electric Invisible Fences.
 Most (not all) invisible fences rely on automated shock corrections.
 Shock-based invisible fences are known to increase reactivity and barrier frustration in the yard.
 The shock correction is typically very harsh and many dogs yelp or cower when they experience it.
 This includes the HALO GPS fence collar, which unlike an E-Collar, does not teach your dog enthusiastic recall – only avoidance.